1 9 5 4 – 1 9 5 7 (UK)

 It was an overnight success that had taken him 40 years to achieve, and his share of the American sale of his show by Thames Television was £250,000.

 The forces of political correctness finally had their way in 1989 when Thames Television cancelled the programme due to complaints about its smuttiness and because its old-fashioned sexism had become increasingly intolerable.

-Although over the next three years he often talked in interviews about a comeback, it was to be the end of his career.
+The show continued to make millions of pounds around the world, and although over the next three years, Hill often talked in interviews about a comeback, it was to be the end of his career.